Elkinrodriguez03/task-manager/README.md

 A straightforward and clean Task Manager application built using Vite, React, and TypeScript.
 This project demonstrates state management, component handling, and type safety in a modern React development environment.

+I spend around 12 hours working in this project.

 ## Features
 * Add new todo items.
 * Mark todo items as complete/incomplete.